Full Spectrum Extracts: Everything You Need to Know

 When it comes to the intricacies and fine details of marijuana education, cannabis extracts are one of the most complex areas of study.
 Outside of flower, nearly every product on dispensary shelves - from vape cartridges, edibles, and dabs to tinctures and topicals - is made using some form of extraction or concentration process.
 Just like the variety in growing techniques, consumption options, and strain choices, the cannabis extract umbrella covers dozens of different processes and final products.
 Today, we're going to delve into one of the industry's most sought-after concentrate styles - full spectrum extracts.

-If you've ever perused a dispensary menu, you've probably seen the term full spectrum extract (FSE) on vape cartridges or dab packaging.
+Whether you're a recreational user or a medical marijuana patient, if you've ever perused a dispensary menu, you've probably seen the term full spectrum extract (FSE) on vape cartridges or dab packaging.
 But even after you break down the acronym, do you know the true FSE meaning and can you tell the difference between high terpene full-spectrum extracts and their high cannabinoid counterparts?
 If not, we've got you covered with the basics of what makes an extract full-spectrum, how THC in full spectrum extract is concentrated, and what products to look for when you want a true entourage effect.

 Full-spectrum extracts are defined by their similarity to the original flower it was concentrated from.
-Instead of isolating specific cannabinoids like THC, CBD, CBG, and CBN or specific flavor-packed terpenes, full-spectrum extracts contain the same multitudes of cannabinoids, terpenes, and other natural compounds that make up each specific plant.
+Instead of isolating specific cannabinoids like THC, CBD, CBG, and CBNor specific flavor-packed terpenes, full-spectrum extracts contain the same multitudes of cannabinoids, terpenes, and other natural compounds that make up each specific plant.

 Using a variety of different extraction techniques, cannabis manufacturers tweak and tune techniques to keep as much of the valuable cannabinoids, terpenes, proteins, phenols, and esters together as possible.
 At the same time, full-spectrum extracts vary in the concentration of fats, lipids, and other less desirable cannabis compounds, which are also typically separated from the plant in the extraction process.
 To make that split easier, it is common for full-spectrum extractors to flash-freeze their starting material and follow live rosin or live resin production methods, as super-low temperatures help retain valuable compounds while pushing away the excess plant material.